nicholaseager/nicholaseager.github.io/_themes/minimalism.md

 ---
 layout: place
 title: 'Minimalism'
-subtitle: 'Photography is not about trying to capture something.
+description: 'Photography is not about trying to capture something.
 Instead it is about what we try to not capture that makes a photograph great.'
 date: 2022-01-01 00:00:00
-description: Minimalist photography
 image: photos/vi/2021/DSCF7561
 ---